aaronbloomfield/ccc/hws/intro/index.md

 wallet address is a shortened version of the public key.
 For our purposes, we should take the SHA-256 hash of the public key, and use that.
-However, that's a bit long, so we can use only the first 16 bytes (characters) of that hash for brevity.
+However, that's a bit long, so we can use only the first 16 characters of that hash for brevity.

 ### Requirements